-- Active.
-Indicates if the Hyper-V Agent process is running. - Agent Name.
-The name of the Hyper-V Agent instance. - Agent Version.
-Indicates if the agent is running the latest version of the agent package ( Version Up To Date ), or it needs to be updated ( Update Agent ). - Alarms.
+Data displayed • Active.
+Indicates if the Hyper-V Agent process is running. • Agent Name.
+The name of the Hyper-V Agent instance. • Agent Version, Indicates if the agent is running the latest version of the

+- Agent Version.
+Indicates if the agent is running the latest version of the agent package (Version Up To Date), or it needs to be updated (1 Update Agent). - Alarms.
 The total numbers of Warning, Critical, and Fatal alarms. - Data Collection.
 Indicates if the Hyper-V Agent is collecting data from the monitored environment. - Download Log.
 Allows you to download the agent log file. - Edit Properties.
 Allows you to edit the agent's properties. - Foglight Agent Manager Host.
 The name of the machine on which the Foglight Evolve CloudTM Agent Manager and the Hyper-V Agent process are running.

 - Hyper-V Server (Hyper-V Agents tab only).
-The name of the monitored Hyper-V® server - SCVMM Server (SCVMM Agents tab only).
+The name of the monitored Hyper-V[®] server. - SCVMM Server (SCVMM Agents tab only).
 The name of the monitored Hyper-V Virtual Machine Manager. - SOFS Server (SOFS Agents tab only).
 The name of the monitored SOFS server.